NATO Response Force

 Participation in the NRF is preceded by national preparation, followed by training with other participants in the multinational force.
 As units rotate through the NRF, the associated high standards, concepts and technologies are gradually spread throughout the Alliance, thereby fulfilling one of the key purposes of the NATO Response Force – the further transformation of Allied forces.

-Operational command of the NRF alternates between Allied Joint Force Commands in Brunssum, the Netherlands and Naples, Italy.
-JFC Naples has command of the NRF for 2017.
+Operational command of the NRF alternates annually between Allied Joint Force Commands in Brunssum, the Netherlands and Naples, Italy.

 A powerful package